ibm-cloud-docs/hs-crypto/tutorials/db2-pkcs11.md

     Note down the ID of your {{site.data.keyword.hscrypto}} instance and the EP11 endpoint address.
 You need this information for the subsequent steps.

+2. Create a custom IAM role `List Server`.
+This role provides a very limited basic permission to discover your {{site.data.keyword.hscrypto}} instance.
+This role does not have permissions to use, create or manage keys or EP11 keystores.
+    - In the IBM Cloud console, go to Manage > Access (IAM), and select Roles.
+    - Click Create.
+    - Enter the name `List Server` for your role.
+    - Enter an ID for the role.
+This ID is used in the CRN, which is used when you assign access by using the API.
+The role ID must begin with a capital letter and use alphanumeric characters only; for example, `ListServer`
+    - Optional: Enter a succinct and helpful description that helps the users who are assigning access know what level of access this role assignment gives a user.
+This description also shows in the console when a user assigns access to the service.
+    - From the list of services, select Hyper Protect Crypto Services.
+    - Select Add for the following action:
+        - hs-crypto.discovery.listservers
+    - Click Create when you're done adding actions.

-2. [Setup the required PKCS #11 user types](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-best-practice-pkcs11-access): Follow the instructions to setup the service IDs for the SO user and the normal user and create API keys for these service IDs.
-Note that the Anonymous user type which is mentioned in the instructions is not required for the subsequent steps.
+3. [Setup the PKCS #11 Normal user](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-best-practice-pkcs11-access): Follow the instructions to setup the service IDs and API keys for the normal user and anonymous user.
+Do not setup the SO user type mentioned in the instructions.
+In contrast to the [instructions for assigning an IAM Role to the anonymous user service ID](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-best-practice-pkcs11-access#3-assign-the-custom-roles-to-the-anonymous-user-service-id), do not assign the anonymous user service ID the `Key operator` custom role, but assign the `List Server` custom role instead.
+With this setup, the anonymous user has only very limited permissions on your {{site.data.keyword.hscrypto}} instance.

-3. Save the value of the API keys for the SO user and the normal user for subsequent steps.
+4. Save the value of the API keys for the normal user and the anonymous user for subsequent steps.

+5. Follow the [instructions](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-manage-ep11-keystores-ui#create-ep11-keystore-ui) to create a private EP11 keystore and note the keystore ID for subsequent steps.

 ## Set up the {{site.data.keyword.hscrypto}} PKCS #11 library
 {: #tutorial-db2-pkcs11-setup}